CarterStefan/visit_stafford/README.md

 - INTRODUCTION PARAGRAPH - Taken from [Enjoy Stafford](https://www.enjoystaffordshire.com/information/product-catch-all/stafford-p736161).

 ## Acknowledgements
-- I would like to thank my mentor Adegbenga Adeye for his help in my mentoring sessions and input in some valuable advice with the development of my website.
+- I would like to thank my mentor Adegbenga Adeye for his input in my mentoring sessions and his valuable advice for the development of my website.

-- I would also like to thank the Code Institute team in helping with the learning new skills used to create this page.
+- I would also like to thank the Code Institute team for helping me learn the new skills needed to create this page.

 ##### [Back To Top](#Visit-Stafford)